enlore/eims-hub/README.md

 Uses [`eims-rest-contract`] to standardize read/write message payloads and assist in some bookeeping involing message ids, timestamps, and the like.

+## Tests

+Gargabe.
+Tried using Karma to test in like, _every friggin browser man it's awesome_ and it kinda worked.
+Worth circling back on.

+Might work up a suite and mock the WebSocket, but that may be more beneficial as practice as anything.

 [`eims-rest-contract`]: (https://github.com/enlore/eims-rest-contract)

 ## API